bpbible/bpbible/README.txt

 BPBible

 BPBible is a flexible Bible Study tool made using the SWORD project, Python and wxPython.
-This is the second release of the software, so there are probably a few problems still hanging around.
+This is the third release of the software, so there are probably a few problems still hanging around.

 Website: bpbible.com